bookshelf/processor-plugin/README.md

     npm install bookshelf-processor-plugin

 Then load the plugin using `bookshelf.plugin('bookshelf-processor-plugin')`.
-Now you are all set to start definining custom attribute processors on your models.
+Now you are all set to start defining custom attribute processors on your models.

 For more information check the online